markreha/myprivatecloud/README.md

 </table>

 #### Introduction
-Can you design and build a fully functioning Private Cloud Platform using a cluster of Raspberry PI’s using current Cloud Technologies?
+&#9;&#9;Can you design and build a fully functioning Private Cloud Platform using a cluster of Raspberry PI’s using current Cloud Technologies?
 <br/>
 I set out to answer this question.
 Use this reference design to get started!